 1998: Montreat College was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools as a level three institution to offer the master’s degree in business administration.
 Since then, Montreat College has added four more master’s degrees to its program offerings: the Master of Arts in Education, the Master of Science in Management and Leadership, the Master of Science in Environmental Education, and the Master of Arts in Clinical and Mental Health Counseling.

-2001: Montreat College purchased 72 acres of land with 21 buildings in Black Mountain in the summer, resulting in a total of four Montreat College campuses.
+2001: Montreat College purchased 72 acres of land with 21 buildings in Black Mountain in the summer.

 2013: Montreat College launched three fully online programs, offering its Christ-centered education in the virtual world.

 2014: Dr. Paul J. Maurer began his presidency on July 21, 2014, with an inauguration ceremony held on October 3.

 2015: A $2 million athletic complex serving nine athletic teams was constructed on the Black Mountain Campus.

 Dr. Robert Campbell Anderson, 1916–1947

 Dr. John S. Lindberg, 2002–2003